 Teenagers have always loved scary movies.
-On one level, they provide peer bonding -- you have to be friends with someone you grabbed in a moment of terror and it is fun have that shared experience.
+On one level, they provide peer bonding -- you have to be friends with someone you grabbed in a moment of terror, and it's fun to have that shared experience.
 On another level, there is something cathartic for teenagers about seeing this graphic representation of an uncontrollable id on the loose.
-It is important for parents to remember that tolerance for scariness is highly individual, and, especially for teens and younger kids, highly suggestible.
-In concrete terms, there is nothing really scary in this movie, but kids who see it need to be capable of getting that it is entirely manufactured and fictional.
+It's important for parents to remember that tolerance for scariness is highly individual, and, especially for teens and younger kids, highly suggestible.
+In concrete terms, there is nothing really graphically scary in this movie, but kids who see it need to be capable of understanding that it's entirely manufactured and fictional.

 Families can talk about...

 Families can talk about the filmmaking techniques of this movie.
 Did it feel real to you, and do you think other stories would work in this filmmaking technique?